ashutoshgngwr/node-rest-api-boilerplate/README.md

 ## Project Structure

-- `api/spec.yml` is the source of truth (definition) of the REST API.
+- `api/oas.yml` is the source of truth (definition) of the REST API.
-- `src/app.js` contains the boilerplate code to connect MongoDB client.
+- `src/app.js` contains the boilerplate code to connect MongoDB client and to register `fastify-openapi-glue` middleware with proper configuration.
 - `src/service.js` would contain implementations of all the operations defined in API defintion (ommitted in this boilerplate).
 - `src/tests` contains cases to automate API testing.